shidhincr/shidhincr.github.com/source/_posts/2014-08-11-a-brief-walk-through-of-the-ng-options-in-angularjs.markdown

 **4) `select` as `label` group by `group` for `value` in `array` track by `trackexpr`**

 This is similar to the previous one, and the only addition is the `track by`.
-In fact, the `track by` is more or less the same used inside an ng-repeat.
-This is really useful when you have an array of objects.

-Let's see how to use `track by`.
-Basically, when ever AngularJS needs to iterate over an array of objects, it creates a property named **$$hashKey** and attached it to the object.
-This particular property is then linked to the generated DOM element, so that AngularJS can identify which model object it is pointing to.
+If you have ever used `ng-repeat`, the `track by` won't surprise you.
+The syntax and usage is same as with `ng-repeat`.

 Using `track by`, we can explicitly tell AngularJS to track each DOM node by the specified value.
 For example, we can use like this: